Recoverable Robust Optimization with Commitment

-This is somewhat surprising in the following sense: \cref{thm:hardness:matching} implies a hardness result for \robuststableset on line graphs of bipartite graphs.
-A \emph{line graph} of some graph $G$ contains the vertex set corresponding to $E(G)$, and there is an edge between two vertices if and only if the corresponding edges share an endpoint in~$G$.
-In general, a maximum stable set in a line graph of some graph $G$ corresponds to a maximum matching in $G$, and hence can be computed in polynomial time.
-However, while \cref{maxcardindbip} gives a polynomial-time algorithm for \robuststableset on bipartite graphs, this one-to-one correspondence and \cref{thm:hardness:matching} imply that the problem is \NP-hard on line graphs of bipartite graph.
+This is interesting in the following sense: Theorem~\ref{thm:hardness:matching} implies a hardness result for {\sc Unweighted} \robustmatching.
+Recall that the line graph of a graph $G$ contains the vertex set corresponding to $E(G)$, and there is an edge between two vertices if and only if the corresponding edges share an endpoint in~$G$.
+In general, a maximum stable set in the line graph of a graph $G$ corresponds to a maximum matching in $G$, and hence can be computed in polynomial time.
+However, while Theorem~\ref{maxcardindbip} gives a polynomial-time algorithm for {\sc Unweighted} \robuststableset in bipartite graphs, this one-to-one correspondence and Theorem~\ref{thm:hardness:matching} imply that {\sc Unweighted} \robuststableset is \NP-hard in line graphs of bipartite graph.